2011 in Bellator MMA: Results

-Steinbeiss defeated Moore via submission (rear-naked choke) at 4:52 in round 1.

 Bellator 56

 Bellator 56 was a mixed martial arts event held by Bellator Fighting Championships.
-It took place on October 29, 2011 at Memorial Hall in Kansas City, Kansas.
+It took place on October 29, 2011, at Memorial Hall in Kansas City, Kansas.
 The event was distributed live in prime time by MTV2.

 Background

 This event hosted the second round of Bellator's second heavyweight tournament.

 Mike Hayes was expected to face Blagoi Ivanov at this event, However Hayes was issued a 60-day medical suspension by the Louisiana Boxing and Wrestling Commission due to a fractured orbital bone sustained during his fight with Neil Grove at Bellator 52.
 Thiago Santos stepped in for the injured Hayes.
 Ivanov subsequently had to pull out of the bout due to an injury and was replaced by Neil Grove.